Lbashirhabib/MamaAI/README.md

 # 🤖 Pregnancy Risk Assessment AI

 ## Overview
-This AI system is designed to assess the risk level of a pregnancy—categorizing it as either **at risk** or **safe**—and provide personalized recommendations to expectant mothers.
+This AI system is designed to assess the risk level of a pregnancy categorizing it as either **at risk** or **Medium risk** or **safe** and provide personalized recommendations to expectant mothers.
 The goal is to support early intervention, informed decision-making, and ultimately reduce maternal mortality through accessible, intelligent guidance.

 ## Features
-- 🩺 **Risk Classification**: Uses medical data inputs to determine if a pregnancy is high-risk or low-risk.
+- 🩺 **Risk Classification**: Uses medical data inputs to determine if a pregnancy is high-risk, medium risk or low-risk.
 - 💡 **Personalized Recommendations**: Offers tailored advice based on the risk level, including lifestyle changes, medical follow-ups, and emergency preparedness.
 - 📊 **Data-Driven Insights**: Leverages historical and real-time data to improve accuracy and relevance.
 - 🌍 **Accessible Support**: Designed for use in low-resource settings to empower women and healthcare providers.